 Sandy Mallin (NV): Trump ‘Is a Man of His Word’

-Sandy Mallin (76) of Las Vegas, NV, is married to Stanley Mallin, 96, who developed and subsequently sold Caesars Palace and Circus Circus on the Las Vegas strip.
-She has worked in Jewish philanthropy for 40 years, including as campaign chair of the Jewish Federation of Nevada and president of the board at Temple Beth Shalom.
-Mallin and her husband founded a preschool in Las Vegas—the Sandra and Stanley Mallin Early Childhood Center.
+Sandra Mallin (76), a Republican from Las Vegas, NV, worked in Jewish philanthropy for 40 years, including as campaign chair of the Jewish Federation of Nevada and president of the board at Temple Beth Sholom.
+She is married to Stanley Mallin, 96, who developed and subsequently sold Caesars Palace and Circus Circus on the Las Vegas strip.
+Together, the couple founded The Sandra and Stanley Mallin Early Childhood Center in Las Vegas.

 What are your top issues for the election?